zohaibxrehman/PathfindingVisualizer/README.md

+## Pathfinding and Maze Generation

-React web app for visualizing pathfinding algorithms and maze generation algorithms.
+A react web app for visualizing pathfinding algorithms and maze generation algorithms for educational purposes.

 Below is a demo of recursive division algorithm for generating the maze.
 (Divide and Conquer approach)